 • www.frontingmotionwest.net [ANPR camera data stream; archived in 2014]

 Imagine yourself standing between two screens.
-Sound is all around you: you hear cars approaching, while from your back you hear the sluggish blowing of a sea tankers horn sounds, distant gulls?
+Sound is all around you: you hear cars approaching, while from your back, you hear the sluggish blowing of a sea tanker horn sounds, distant gulls?
 Everywhere you hear this other, constant noise.
-Is it the sea you hear or is it the sound of a highway?
-There is no way to distinguish other than by seeing or imagining, because both are in E flat as the Dutch poet Henk Ester claims*.
+Is it the sea you hear, or is it the sound of a highway?
+There is no way to distinguish other than by seeing or imagining because both are in E flat as the Dutch poet Henk Ester claims*.

-Meanwhile on the front screen the upbeat swelling of lights make you want to get out of the way, whilst the horizontal scrolling bars behind you, combined with its meditating sound keep you clamped to the ground.
+Meanwhile, on the front screen, the upbeat swelling of lights make you want to get out of the way, while the horizontal scrolling bars behind you, combined with its meditating sound, keep you clamped to the ground.
 There’s no escape…

-Knowing where you are (or where others are) is of major importance with all different kinds of registration tech around us: gps, smartphones, rfid, near field, ANPR, surveillance cameras, face and emotion recognition, Facebook, Foursquare, Hangouts etc. The project addresses these changes in the techno society we as humans face now.
+Knowing where you are (or where others are) is of significant importance with all different kinds of registration tech around us: GPS, smartphones, RFID, near field, ANPR, surveillance cameras, face and emotion recognition, Facebook, Foursquare, Hangouts, etc. The project addresses these changes in the techno society we as humans face now.

 Experiencing the work in a gallery space

 Experiencing the work at home